Optimization using MATLAB

 $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & f^Tx\\ \rm{s.t.} \quad & Ax\leq b\\ \quad & A_{\rm eq}x=b_{\rm eq} \end{aligned} \end{equation} $$

-Now consider the following example of LP that we intend to solve: $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & -x_1 - \frac{1}{3}x_2\\ \rm{s.t.} \quad & \begin{bmatrix} 1 & 1\\ 1 & \frac{1}{4}\\ 1 & -1\\ -\frac{1}{4} & -1\\ -1 & -1\\ -1 & 1 \end{bmatrix}x\leq \begin{bmatrix} 2\\ 1\\ 2\\ 1\\ -1\\ 2 \end{bmatrix}\\ \quad & x_1+\frac{1}{4}x_2= \frac{1}{2}\\ \quad &-1\leq x_1 \leq 1.5\\ \quad &-0.5 \leq x_2 \leq 1.25 \end{aligned} \end{equation} $$
+Consider the following specific example of an LP problem that we aim to solve: $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & -x_1 - \frac{1}{3}x_2\\ \rm{s.t.} \quad & \begin{bmatrix} 1 & 1\\ 1 & \frac{1}{4}\\ 1 & -1\\ -\frac{1}{4} & -1\\ -1 & -1\\ -1 & 1 \end{bmatrix}x\leq \begin{bmatrix} 2\\ 1\\ 2\\ 1\\ -1\\ 2 \end{bmatrix}\\ \quad & x_1+\frac{1}{4}x_2= \frac{1}{2}\\ \quad &-1\leq x_1 \leq 1.5\\ \quad &-0.5 \leq x_2 \leq 1.25 \end{aligned} \end{equation} $$

 clc;